Paladins-Inn/torganized-play-users/CONTRIBUTING.md

-# Contributing to torganized-play-players
+# Contributing to torganized-play-users

-You want to contribute to torganized-play-players?
+You want to contribute to torganized-play-users?
 Welcome!
 Please read this document to understand what you can do:

 * [Help Others](#help-others)
 * [Analyze Issues](#analyze-issues)